-Finally, this section includes two further indicators on changes to credit standards applied to (i) mortgage loans to households (indicator 3.5) and to (ii) loans to large enterprises (indicator 3.6) derived from bank lending surveys in the EU.
+Changes to credit standards applied to mortgage loans to households (indicator 3.7) and to loans to nonfinancial corporations (indicator 3.8) derived from bank lending surveys in the EU, address the terms of obtaining loans from banks.
 These indicators have important systemic risk implications, as they capture the banking sector's response to developments in economic activity.
 On the one hand, a thriving economy might increase profit opportunities for banks and hence induce them to lower credit standards, potentially fostering a credit bubble; on the other hand, during economic downturns credit institutions might prefer to hedge against uncertainty and reduce the volume of lending by tightening credit standards.
 This pro-cyclical behaviour amplifies risk in economic upturns and further depresses the economy during downturns.